 The key elements of our proposal are as follows:

 The WSC would provide an ironclad guarantee of security to its growing list of members.
 Because it would be open to all democratic nations, it would gradually expand by attraction, not coercion, until such time as all nations choose to join it.
-At this point war would become unthinkable, just as war between France and Germany has become unthinkable.
+At this point war would become unthinkable, just as war between France and Germany within Europe has become unthinkable.
 It would allow members to pool their defence resources and achieve efficiencies, while gaining access to expanding resources as the WSC grows.